 Drag the dots of the target partition into the unallocated space and click "OK".

-Due to the Windows limitation, you can't directly use Disk Management to extend FAT, exFAT, EXT partitions.
-Here you have two options o fix this error:
+Due to the Windows limitation, you can't directly use Disk Management to extend FAT, exFAT, and EXT partitions.
+Here, you have two options to fix this error:

 - #1.
 Extend FAT or Other Format Partition Using EaseUS Partition Master